dotnet/runtime/src/libraries/System.Text.Json/docs/ThreatModel.md

 - If necessitated by your deserialization scenario, use callbacks to ensure that the object is in a valid state.
 This is not yet a first-class feature in the serializer, but a workaround is described in the [How to migrate from Newtonsoft.Json to System.Text.Json document](https://docs.microsoft.com/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to#callbacks).
 Be aware that this workaround potentially degrades performance.

-- Where applicable, consider validating objects graphs deserialized from untrusted data sources before processing it.
-Each individual object may be in a consistent state, but the object graph as a whole may not be.
+- Where applicable, consider validating object graphs deserialized from untrusted data sources before processing them.
+Each individual object may be in a consistent state, but an object graph as a whole may not be.

 ### Threat: Hash collision vulnerability with dictionaries whose keys are not strings